Jammrock/Get-AzPrivateIPv6Subnet/README.md

 # Get-AzPrivateIPv6Subnet
 Generates an Azure friendly private IPv6 subnet using the private fd00::/8 block (RFC 4193) address space.

+Requires PowerShell.
+Tested on Windows and Linux, should work on MacOS.

 # Usage

 ## Remote execution